 As trader can often cause a positive feedback loop (extreme emotions), the support breaks can be very dangerous.

 Even if there is an actual strength at 17000 USD, then a self-fulfilling prophecy can still take over, since traders lost faith in the prior support area.

 Because we're talking about long-term support here, the break brings long-term implications.

 4. Not only does it put the downward breakout objective at 12000 on the horizon, but it also causes more eyes will start to automatically look in the same direction.

-This is where re-distribution processes can appear more aggressively.
+This is where re-distribution process can appear more aggressively.

 However, not all is lost...

-5. The weekly breakout still requires time confirmation.
+5. The weekly breakouts still requires time confirmation.
 Only after the weekly session follows through to the downside, can the signal be valid.

 Then, there has been a distinct correlation drop vs. stocks.